 Natural disasters are unpredictable, which makes having a plan ready in place important to protect you and your family.
 Disasters can take place even when on vacation, creating a travel emergency.
-Here a are few tips on how you can be prepared when away from the home.
+Here a are few tips for natural disaster preparedness when away from the home.

 1. Research the Area

 Understand what types of disasters can take place in your vacation destination.
 Certain parts of the country are more susceptible to severe weather such as tornadoes, hurricanes, and flash floods.
 Familiarize yourself on what events could take place to increase your natural disaster preparedness.

 2. Know Evacuation Routes

 Evacuation routes are your best bet on getting to a safe location quickly.
 Luckily evacuation routes have signs posted around the area to direct you to high ground in the case of a tsunami.
 Be on the lookout for these when traveling.
 You can also ask the front desk agents upon arrival where the closest evacuation spot is and they will happily point you in the right direction.
 The Old Town Inn is outside of the local tsunami inundation zone.